 In addition to the shapers and professional surfers, we made the decision early on to feature the artists, filmmakers, and photographers of the surfing world.
 We knew that it was the relationship with creativity that makes the art of surfing culturally relevant and unique.

 Liquid Salt 2.0 (what you are seeing now) has been made possible by the warm support of our friends and family who chose to contribute and back our recent Kickstarter campaign.
-A big thank you to all of our supporters!
+A big thank you to all of our backers!

 Liquid Salt is all about the stoke.
 Thank you for sharing the ride with us.
 We're glad you dropped by.